 The school facilitates instrumental tuition through the Surrey Arts Music Service including woodwind, string, brass, percussion and piano lessons.
 Children have the opportunity of performing in bands, orchestras, concerts and productions both in and outside of school.
-There is a close link with local Tandridge Schools providing extracurricular support with local Primary and Secondary Schools.
+There is a close link with local Tandridge and Deanery Schools providing extracurricular support with local Primary and Secondary Schools.
 The local Parish and community provide further links and exciting opportunities.

 We are particularly proud of the following concerts and events we have attended:

 Surrey Schools have Talent silver medal winners 2015

 Diocesan Jubilee Festival at Amex Stadium Brighton 2015